thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 <!-- start mass spectrometric analysis -->

-# mass spectrometric analysis {-}

-## loading analyzeGCMSdata (basic) {-}
+# loading analyzeGCMSdata {-}

-`phylochemistry` provides a simple application for integrating and analyzing GC-MS data.
-With it, you can analyze .CDF files, which contain essentially all the data from a GC-MS run, and can be exported from most GC-MS systems using the software provided by the manufacturer.
-Instructions for this are provided at the end of this chapter.
+This page explains how to load a simple application for integrating and analyzing GC-MS data.
+With the app, you can analyze .CDF files.
+CDF files contain essentially all the data from a GC-MS run, and can be exported from most GC-MS systems using the software provided by the manufacturer.
 To run the application, use the following guidelines:

 1. Create a new folder on your hard drive and place your CDF file(s) into that folder.
 It doesn't matter what the name of that folder is, but it must not contain special characters (including a space ` ` in the name).
 For example, if my CDF file is called "sorghum_bicolor.CDF", then I might create a folder called `gc_data` on my hard drive, and place the "sorghum_bicolor.CDF" file in that folder.

-2. In RStudio, run the source command to load `gcms` (note: if you are loading the `phylochemistry` source, you can skip this step):
+2. In R or RStudio, run the source command shown below.
+You will need to do this every time you re-open R or RStudio.
+This command will load the `analyzeGCMSdata` function into your R or RStudio environment.
+Note that you will need to be connected to the internet for this to work.

 ```r